johansatge/nwjs-macappstore/README.md

 ## Signing the app

+*Prior to signing your app, you have to request and install certificates from the Apple Member Center.
+To do so, you can follow [this guide](CERTIFICATES.md).*

 ### Configuring the permissions

 Due to the `NW.js` structure, we have to sign the four following apps: